connext/monorepo/packages/adapters/subgraph/README.md

             - _SubgraphErrorPolicy_
 ```

-The merged schema allows users to execute cross-chain query through multiple chains at a same time and parse responses.
+The merged schema allows users to execute a cross-chain query through multiple chains at the same time and parse responses.

 ```
 query something($t: String) { # you can even pass the same GraphQL variable, into multiple GraphQL field arguments